-The federal government has finalised its deal with biotechnology company Moderna, paving the way for an mRNA manufacturing facility to be built in Melbourne.
+Moderna has a location to build its mRNA manufacturing facility in Melbourne: it will be built at Monash University, in its Technology Precinct.
 When can we expect the factory to open, and how much will it be making?

 The maximum number of mRNA vaccines the facility will be able to produce in a year.
 That’s nearly two million a week – for contrast, CSL in Melbourne could produce just over one million AstraZeneca COVID vaccines in a week.